 As a songwriter, you engage more with your listener if you employ the practice of “show, don’t tell” with your lyrics.
-In this series of video tutorials, multiplatinum songwriter and Berklee Online course author Andrea Stolpe shows you why it’s important to use imagery in the verses of your song.
+In this series of video tutorials, multiplatinum songwriter and Berklee Online course author Andrea Stolpe teaches you how to write a song using imagery.

 Think of the verse of your song as a small moment, and the chorus as the big message.
 In the next video, Andrea shows how you can use imagery in your verses in a way that will amplify the message of the chorus.
 In the verse you’re trying to answer questions that you’ll answer in the chorus.
 Verses use “showing” language, and the chorus summarizes the main message with “telling” language.